 Lately, it seems like everyone wants a kitchen island.
 And, understandably so.
 They look so nice!
-Unfortunately, the kitchens in most older homes just aren’t big enough to fit an island.
-While I would love to have an island, it would pretty much fill up all of my 70’s era kitchen!
-But, if you’re dreaming of a new build or kitchen remodel, we have all the important kitchen island dimensions you’ll need to know.
+If you’re dreaming of an island in your new kitchen or remodel project, we have all the important kitchen island dimensions you’ll need to know.

 Basic Kitchen Island Dimensions